 - Bring a pan of well-salted water to the boil

-- Peel the red onion and cut it into rings using the same setting on the mandolin.
+- Peel the red onion and cut it into rings roughly the same thickness as the fennel (use the same setting on the mandolin).

 - Zest the orange.

-- Place the shaved fennel in a large flat bowl and add the olive oil and season with salt.
+- Place the shaved fennel in a large flat bowl and add the olive oil and season with a pinch of salt.

-- Drop the pappardelle into the boiling water and cook as per instructions (approx 7-8 minutes).
+- Drop the pappardelle into a 20cm or 8" saucepan containing boiling salted water (1½ teaspoons of water for a pan this size) and cook as per instructions (approx 7-8 minutes).

-- Heat a frying pan over a high heat and when hot add the oil-coated fennel keeping as much oil in the bowl as possible.
+- Heat a 30cm or 12" frying pan over a very high heat and when hot add the oil-coated fennel keeping as much oil in the bowl as possible.